By Mark Russinovich and Thomas Garnier

 Download Sysmon (4.6 MB)

-Note that Sysmon does not provide analysis of the events it generates, nor does it attempt to protect or hide itself from attackers.
+Note that Sysmon does not provide analysis of the events it generates, nor does it attempt to hide itself from attackers.

 Overview of Sysmon Capabilities